htmelle-inc/htmelle-curriculum/week_2/day_1/htmelle_times_project/README.md

 ## Phase 1 - the top

-Use this starter code for the font's in this design:
+Use this starter code for the fonts in this design:

 ```html
 <!DOCTYPE html>